NubeIO/rubix-ce-docs/docs/rubix-ce/services/histories.md

 # Viewing Histories
-You can either view a history directly from a point or from the `services/histories` tab
+You can either view a history directly from a point or from the `services/histories` tab.

 ## From a point